-1. The nature of HTML tags is Static whereas the nature of Struts specific HTML tags are dynamic.
+1. The nature of HTML tags is Static whereas the nature of Struts-specific HTML tags is dynamic.

 2. HTML is integrated into Struts but Struts have their own tag libraries.

-3. The tags for HTML cannot be user-defined but in case of Struts, the tags can be user-defined.
+3. The tags for HTML cannot be user-defined but in the case of Struts, the tags can be user-defined.